SibenduD/MusicMatchmaker/Readme.txt

-How to run the Online DJ Booking  Management System Project
+How to run the Online DJ Booking  Management System Project in your PC:
+Follow the following steps -

 1. Download the zip file